Caring for Your Landscape After Heavy Snow

 Winter Recovery Is Mostly About Observation

-After a heavy snowstorm, the most important step is simply paying attention.
-A quick walk-through now — checking branches, tree guards, and trunk bases — can prevent small issues from becoming bigger problems later.
+After a major snowstorm, the most important step is simply paying attention.
+A quick walk-through now — checking for broken wood, exposed trunks, and shifted guards — prevents small problems from becoming bigger ones in spring.

 Frequently Asked Questions Regarding Winter Recovery